 9 (c) The board shall make such applications available no later than March 1, 2022 and shall 10 begin accepting applications immediately thereafter.
-The board may update the application as 11 needed.
-The board shall issue an award letter to eligible recipients within 45 days of receipt of a 12 completed application and all required documentation.

-(d) The board shall approve an application for a Hope Scholarship if all of the following circumstances are met:
+The board shall ensure that an application

-(1) A parent submits an application for a Hope Scholarship in accordance with thelegislative rules promulgated by the board;

-17 (2) A student on whose behalf the parent is applying is an eligible recipient, as provided 18 for in §18-31-2(5) of this code;

-19 (3) The parent signs an agreement with the board, promising to do all of the following:

-20 (A) To provide an education for the eligible recipient in at least the subjects of reading, 21 language, mathematics, science, and social studies;

-(B) To use the Hope Scholarship funds exclusively for qualifying expenses as provided for in §18-31-7 of this code;

-(C) To comply with the rules and requirements of the Hope Scholarship program; and (D) To afford the Hope Scholarship student opportunities for educational enrichment such as organized athletics, art, music, or literature; and

-(4) The board confirms with the West Virginia Department of Education that the student satisfies §18-31-2(5)(B) of this code: Provided, That if the department does not reply within 30 days, this criteria is considered satisfied.
+11 window of at least 45 days is open at least guarterly.
+The board may update the application as needed.
+The board shall issue an award letter to eligible recipients within 45 days of receipt of a 12 13 completed application and all required documentation.
+14 (d) The board shall approve an application for a Hope Scholarship if all of the following 15 circumstances are met: 16 (1) A parent submits an application for a Hope Scholarship in accordance with the 17 legislative rules promulgated by the board; 18 (2) A student on whose behalf the parent is applying is an eligible recipient, as provided for 19 in §18-31-2(5) of this code; 20 (3) The parent signs an agreement with the board, promising to do all of the following: 21 (A) To provide an education for the eligible recipient in at least the subjects of reading, 22 language, mathematics, science, and social studies; 23 (B) To use the Hope Scholarship funds exclusively for gualifying expenses as provided for 24 in §18-31-7 of this code; 25 (C) To comply with the rules and requirements of the Hope Scholarship program; and 26 (D) To afford the Hope Scholarship student opportunities for educational enrichment such 27 as organized athletics, art, music, or literature; and 28 (4) The board confirms with the West Virginia Department of Education that the student 29 satisfies §18-31-2(5) of this code: Provided, That if the department does not reply within 30 days, 30 this criteria is considered satisfied.

-(e) An application for a Hope Scholarship is confidential and not a public record subject to release pursuant to the West Virginia Freedom of Information Act, as codified in §29B-1-1 et seq. of this code.
+31 (e) An application for a Hope Scholarship is All records accepted or maintained by the Board containing personally identifying information of a Hope Scholarship student, applicant, or 33 parent are confidential and not a public record subject to release pursuant to the West Virginia

+Freedom of Information Act, as codified in §29B-1-1 et seg. of this code.